naamancurtis/ksql-db-rs/readme.md

 </div>

+No longer actively maintained - please feel free to fork.

 This crate is a thin wrapper around the [KSQL-DB](https://ksqldb.io/) REST API to make interacting with the API more ergonomic for Rust projects.
 Under the hood it uses [reqwest](https://docs.rs/reqwest/latest) as a HTTP client to